zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 - For showing information to the user: [vscode.window.showInformationMessage](https://code.visualstudio.com/api/references/vscode-api#window.showInformationMessage)

 ```
-vscode.window.showInformationMessage(
-                localize("findUSSItem.unsuccessful", "File does not exist.
-It
-                may have been deleted.")
+vscode.window.showInformationMessage("File does not exist.
+It may have been deleted.");
-            );
 ```

 - For showing errors to the user: [vscode.window.showErrorMessage](https://code.visualstudio.com/api/references/vscode-api#window.showErrorMessage)

 ```
-vscode.window.showErrorMessage(
-                localize("deactivate.error", "Unable to delete temporary
+vscode.window.showErrorMessage("Unable to delete temporary folder.");
-                folder.") + err
-            );
 ```

 - If the extender isn't implementing one of Zowe Explorer's APIs, it is very important to throw a `not implemented` error for that API.
 [See an example of this from the FTP extension](https://github.com/zowe/vscode-extension-for-zowe/blob/8080ae14734eb9673b178687d92df94e203aad35/packages/zowe-explorer-ftp-extension/src/ZoweExplorerFtpMvsApi.ts#L200).

 ```
 public allocateLikeDataSet(dataSetName: string, likeDataSetName: string):
     Promise<zowe.IZosFilesResponse> {
-                  throw new Error("Allocate like dataset is not supported in ftp
+        throw new Error("Allocate like dataset is not supported in FTP extension.");
-                  extension.");
     }
 ```